Alga-weyni/alga-app/replit.md

 - **Security**:
   - All passwords hashed with bcrypt (10 salt rounds)
   - OTP stored in database with expiry timestamp
-  - Phone numbers and emails are unique identifiers
+  - Phone numbers and emails are unique identifiers (nullable - users can have either email OR phone)
 - **Role System**:
   - Guest (default for new registrations)
   - Host (can list properties)